hashgraph/hedera-hcs-sxc-java/hcs-sxc-java-examples/hcs-sxc-java-queue-consumer/README.md

 # hcs-sxc-java-queue-consumer

-Consumes messages from a variety of message queues (MQ, Google, ...)) and pushes the messages to HCS.
+Consumes messages from a variety of message queues (MQ, Google or Amazon SQS) and pushes the messages to HCS.
+Upon receipt of a notification from HCS, the HCS response can optionally be sent to another queue.

 A generator is included in this project for testing purposes.

 ## Build